42-Short/shortinette/rust/subjects/04/README.md

  * Commands must be executed in parallel.
 You must spawn a process for each command.
  * The standard error must be ignored.
- * Any error occuring when interacting with the system must be handled properly.
+ * Any error occurring when interacting with the system must be handled properly.
 Your program must never panic.
  * The output of a child must be displayed entirely as soon as it finishes execution, even when other commands are still in progress.

 Example Usage: